surtarso/ASAPCabinetFE/UserManual.md

   - `myVPXtablesDir/myVPXtable/images/`
   - `myVPXtablesDir/myVPXtable/video/`
   - `myVPXtablesDir/myVPXtable/audio/`

+>[!NOTE]
+> If you want to know more about setting up the propper folder structure for VPX, please read my [wiki](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux#Structure).

 You can set these paths using the in-app configuration menu.
 You can use your own media or generate it with the `generate_media.sh` tool (see "Taking Screenshots" section).